-Also see Presbyterian vs Pentecostal: What’s the Difference? to learn more.
+Also, see Presbyterian vs. Pentecostal: What’s the Difference? to learn more.

 What is Presbyterianism?

 - What is Calvin known for?
 Calvin is known for his theological teaching, called “Calvinism.”
 One of his most well-known teachings is on the doctrine of predestination, which holds that God elected some people to salvation but not others.
-His teachings also emphasis God’s providence, God’s holiness, and God’s glory.
-Calvin’s book The Institutes of the Christian Religion, which is modified, edited, and revised his whole life, describes his theology and its implications for Christian living.
+His teachings also emphasize God’s providence, God’s holiness, and God’s glory.
+Calvin’s book The Institutes of the Christian Religion, modified, edited, and revised his whole life, describes his theology and its implications for Christian living.
 (See the full article Are Presbyterians Calvinists?)

 - What does “Presbyterianism” mean?
 The name “Presbyterianism” comes from the New Testament Greek word presbyteros (presbyteroi in plural), which means “elder.”
-In the Bible, an “elder” doesn’t necessarily refer to an older man (though it can), but an office in a church, regardless of a person’s physical age.
-So-called “elders” lead (i.e. govern) Presbyterian churches, so the name “Presbyterian” refers to a form of church government.
+In the Bible, an “elder” doesn’t necessarily refer to an older man (though it can) but an office in a church, regardless of a person’s physical age.
+So-called “elders” lead (i.e., govern) Presbyterian churches, so the name “Presbyterian” refers to a form of church government.

-What do Presbyterians believe?
+What Do Presbyterians Believe?

-Protestants, in contrast to Roman Catholics, don’t recognize the authority of the Pope, pray to saints who are no longer living on the Earth (including Mary), or believe that the bread and cup at the Lord’s Supper literally turn into the flesh and blood of Jesus Christ.
+Protestants, in contrast to Roman Catholics, don’t recognize the authority of the Pope, pray to saints who are no longer living on the Earth (including Mary), or believe that the bread and cup at the Lord’s Supper turn into Jesus Christ’s flesh and blood.

 Presbyterianism today, like other mainline Protestant denominations, has experienced debate and division over social issues, which has led to denomination and church splits.